mickfuzz/makecode-platformer-101/addStatic            Enemy.md

 ### Change the values for our loop to create enemies

 Now change the values of content of this **for loop**.
 Change the yellow square to a red one.
 Change the name of **strawberry** for the two blocks for it to mentioned.
-I'll choose variable **snake** and
-I'll change change the image too.
+I'll choose to create a new variable called **staticEnemy** and I'll change change the image too.
 Check your code with the example below.

 ### Create a Collision Listener

-We now code what happens when our player overlaps with the enemy our **snake**.
+We now code what happens when our player overlaps with the enemy our **staticEnemy**.
 Drag in an on player overlap with block from Sprites.
 Set the second value to be Enemy.
 Inside the block drag in from Game block of **game over** and keep it set to **Lose**.